ansys/actions/doc/source/build-actions/index.rst

 Build C-extension library action
 --------------------------------
-This action allows for building wheel artifacts for a Python library using C-extension.
+This action builds wheel artifacts for a Python library using C-extension.

 .. jinja:: build-ci-wheels